dasnibir/cmox-test-hybrid/README.md

 # gridpane-wordpress-hybrid-template

-This repo is an example of a repo configured for Hybrid deployment
+This repo is an example of a repo configured for Hybrid deployment (in this case, testing for CMOx website is being done using this template)

 This means that only the contents of the following directories are going to be deployed:
 ```